European Convention on Human Rights: History

-The Convention was drafted by the Council of Europe after the Second World War and Hague Congress.
-Over 100 parliamentarians from the twelve member states of the Council of Europe gathered in Strasbourg in the summer of 1949 for the first-ever meeting of the Council's Consultative Assembly to draft a "charter of human rights" and to establish a court to enforce it.
-British MP and lawyer Sir David Maxwell-Fyfe, the Chair of the Assembly's Committee on Legal and Administrative Questions, was one of its leading members and guided the drafting of the Convention, based on an earlier draft produced by the European Movement.
-As a prosecutor at the Nuremberg Trials, he had seen first-hand how international justice could be effectively applied.
+The convention was drafted as one the first and most important tasks of the newly-formed Council of Europe.
+Over 100 parliamentarians from the then-twelve member states of the Council gathered in Strasbourg in the summer of 1949 for the first-ever meeting of the Council's Consultative Assembly to draft the "charter of human rights" announced at the Hague, and to establish a court to enforce it.
+British MP and lawyer Sir David Maxwell-Fyfe, the chair of the Assembly's Committee on Legal and Administrative Questions, was one of its leading members and guided the drafting of the convention, based on an earlier draft produced by the European Movement.
+As a prosecutor at the Nuremberg Trials, he had seen first-hand the power of international justice.

-French former minister and Resistance fighter Pierre-Henri Teitgen submitted a report to the Assembly proposing a list of rights to be protected, selecting a number from the Universal Declaration of Human Rights that had recently been agreed to in New York, and defining how the enforcing judicial mechanism might operate.
-After extensive debates, the Assembly sent its final proposal to the Council's Committee of Ministers, which convened a group of experts to draft the Convention itself.
+French former minister and French Resistance fighter Pierre-Henri Teitgen submitted a report to the Assembly proposing a list of rights to be protected, selecting a number from the Universal Declaration of Human Rights that had recently been agreed to in New York, and defining how the enforcing judicial mechanism might operate.
+After extensive debates, the Assembly sent its final proposal to the Council of Europe's Committee of Ministers, which convened a group of experts to draft the convention itself.

-The Convention was designed to incorporate a traditional civil liberties approach to securing "effective political democracy", from the strongest traditions in the United Kingdom, France and other member states of the fledgling Council of Europe, as said by Guido Raimondi, President of the European Court of Human Rights:
+The convention was designed to incorporate a traditional civil liberties approach to securing "effective political democracy", from the strongest traditions in the United Kingdom, France and other member states of the fledgling Council of Europe, as said by Guido Raimondi, President of the European Court of Human Rights:

-The Convention was opened for signature on 4 November 1950 in Rome.
+The convention was opened for signature on 4 November 1950 in Rome.
 It was ratified and entered into force on 3 September 1953.
 It is overseen and enforced by the European Court of Human Rights in Strasbourg, and the Council of Europe.
-Until procedural reforms in the late 1990s, the Convention was also overseen by a European Commission on Human Rights.
+Until procedural reforms in the late 1990s, the convention was also overseen by a European Commission on Human Rights.

+Proposals for reform of the convention have been put forward, for example by former UK Prime Minister Rishi Sunak, and other UK politicians.
+Conservative politicians have proposed reform or withdrawal from the convention during the 2024 Conservative Party leadership election.
+After the September 2025 British cabinet reshuffle Labour Party officials said other member countries wanted Britain to play a leading role in reforming the convention, while opposition party Reform UK pledged to leave the ECHR to have free hand in deporting migrants.
+It has been argued by many academics and most recently the then-Justice Secretary, Shabana Mahmood that rather than the Convention being the issue, it is rather the way in which the UK interprets the Convention domestically which tends to be more strict than most other State Parties.